Middle Way Psychotherapy

 The SSP intervention involves listening to specially filtered music through over-ear headphones.
 This engineered music trains the middle ear muscles to focus on the frequencies of the human voice, signaling to the brain that it is safe to socially engage and relax.

-Note on Pricing & Duration: We are currently finalizing our updated SSP packages.
+We are currently finalizing our updated SSP packages.
 Please contact our intake team for the most current information on program length and investment.

-Why Choose SSP at Middle Way Psychotherapy?
+Why choose SSP at Middle Way Psychotherapy?

 Unlike many “DIY” versions of the protocol, our practice features a dedicated Safe and Sound Protocol Coordinator who is also a licensed therapist.
-This ensures your healing journey is paced according to your needs, goals and your unique window of tolerance.
+This ensures your healing journey is paced according to your needs, goals, and your unique window of tolerance.

 We offer SSP as:

-• A Stand-alone Service: Focusing purely on nervous system support.
+• A stand-alone service — focusing purely on nervous system support

-• Integrated Therapy: A complement to individual therapy or couples counseling.
+• Integrated therapy — a complement to individual therapy or couples counseling

-• Coordinated Care: We can collaborate with your external providers to ensure SSP fits your broader treatment plan.
+• Coordinated care — we can collaborate with your external providers to ensure SSP fits your broader treatment plan

-Who Benefits from SSP?
+Who benefits from SSP

-SSP for Children & Teens
+SSP for children & teens

 • Experience sensory processing differences or sound sensitivity.